Ugly Feelings

 Enter the amount you would like to pledge

-Ugly Feelings is a dark‑comedy coming‑of‑age story following Jenny, a biracial Chinese American girl navigating the angst, confusion and teenage fantasy that is senior year at an all white high school.
+Ugly Feelings is a dark comedy coming‑of‑age story following Jenny, a biracial Chinese American girl navigating the angst and confusion of senior year in a small New England town.
 Bold and messy, Ugly Feelings explores the contradictory intricacies of multiracial identity.

 Mission Statement